rnjxalx/rnjxalx/README.md

                 <h5>Making VR games with Cospace</h5>
                 <ul>
                     <li> Overview : Use Cosface to Create Creative Content</li>
-                    <li> Achievement : I created the game with the theme of "Giant of Advance."
-I wrote the code so that the outcome could vary depending on the player's choice, and I got a high-quality result.</li>
+                    <li> Achievement : I created the game with the theme of "attack Titan" I wrote the code so that the outcome could vary depending on the player's choice, and I got a high-quality result.</li>
                 </ul>
             </li>
             <ul>